 (3) These regulations are intended to notify applicants proposing work within Bylaw Resource Areas as well as those regulating said work of the performance standards to be applied.
 The performance standards are intended to identify the level of protection that must be imposed in order to contribute to the preservation and protection of the Bylaw Interests and Values.
 It is the responsibility of the applicant to design and complete the activity in compliance with the performance standards; it is the responsibility of the Committee to impose such conditions on an activity to ensure that the activity is designed and completed in compliance with the performance standards.

-(4) Bylaw Resource Areas, including the Buffer Zone, contribute to the protection of a number of Bylaw Interests and Values, some of which are different from or are not identified in the Act.
-The Bylaw Interests groundwater and water pollution prevention as defined in these regulations replace the statutory interests protection of ground water supply and prevention of pollution, and the Bylaw Interests erosion and sedimentation control and recreation as defined in these regulations have no analogous statutory interests.
+(4) Bylaw Resource Areas, including the Buffer Zone, contribute to the protection of a number of Bylaw Interests and Values, some of which are different from or are not identified in the Act and 310 CMR 10.00 et seq.
+For example, the Bylaw Interests groundwater and water pollution prevention as defined in these regulations extend beyond the statutory interests protection of ground water supply and prevention of pollution, and the Bylaw Interests erosion and sedimentation control and recreation as defined in these regulations have no analogous statutory interests.
 The preamble for each Bylaw Resource Area provided in Part 2 of these regulations identifies the Bylaw Interests and Values that each Bylaw Resource Area serves to protect.
 The definition for each Bylaw Resource Area provided in Part 2 of these regulations clearly identifies each Bylaw Resource Area and its boundary under the Bylaw; certain Bylaw Resource Areas are defined more inclusively under the Bylaw than under the Act and certain Bylaw Resource Areas have no analogous resource area under the Act.
 The performance standards for each Bylaw Resource Area are written to allow Bylaw Resource Areas to preserve and protect the applicable Bylaw Interests and Values in a manner under the Bylaw that is more stringent than under the Act.
-To protect applicable Bylaw Interests and Values, for all projects that require a Notice of Intent to be filed and meet the applicable threshold for impervious surfaces, drainage calculations using rainfall values from NOAA Atlas 14 are required and compliance with more stringent stormwater management standards is required.
-Lastly, Section 2.10 of these regulations provides detailed procedures for the conduct of wildlife habitat evaluations and mitigation requirements for altered habitat under the Bylaw, which are triggered by thresholds identified in the performance standards for the various Bylaw Resource Areas.
+Further, Section 2.10 of these regulations provides detailed procedures for the conduct of wildlife habitat evaluations and mitigation requirements for altered habitat under the Bylaw, which are triggered by thresholds identified in the performance standards for the various Bylaw Resource Areas.
+Lastly, Section 2.11 of these regulations addresses the impacts of climate change on the Bylaw Interests and Values and imposes additional climate resiliency requirements.
 An Order of Conditions issued under the Bylaw and these regulations must serve to preserve and protect the Bylaw Interests and Values.
 1.3 Jurisdiction (1) Bylaw Resource Areas shall consist of the following:

+Any marsh, swamp, lake, stream, wet meadow, bank, pond, creek, bog, reservoir, or river (hereinafter “Water Bodies and Waterways”)

-any reservoir, lake, pond, river, stream, or creek and the land thereunder (hereinafter “Water Bodies and Waterways”);
+any land under a reservoir, lake, pond, river, stream, or creek (hereinafter “Lands under Water Bodies”);

-any “Bank”;

-any wetlands bordering on any area set forth in Section 1.3(1)(a) and (b) above (e.g., marshes, wet meadows, bogs, and swamps; hereinafter “Bordering Vegetated Wetlands”);
+any wetlands bordering on any area set forth in Section 1.3(1)(a) and (b) above (hereinafter “Bordering Vegetated Wetlands”);

-any isolated wetlands with a surface area of 2,500 square feet or greater (e.g., marshes, wet meadows, bogs, and swamps; hereinafter “Isolated Vegetated Wetlands”);

 any land within 100 feet of any area set forth in Section 1.3(1)(a) to (d) above (hereinafter “Buffer Zone”);